LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

    Sets one or more elements of the date to a new value.
 If a field overflows then other fields may be modified as well.
 For example, if you have the date "3/31/2008" and you set the month to "2" then the day will be adjusted to "29" automatically resulting in "2/29/2008".

-   Elements must be specified as keyword=value parameters.See table :ref:`List of Field Elements for Get and Set
-   <table-date-field-elements-for-get-set>` for the full list of parameters that
-   this method can set.
+   Elements must be specified as keyword=value parameters.
+See table :ref:`List of Field Elements for Get and Set <table-date-field-elements-for-get-set>` for the full list of parameters that this method can set.

 .. member:: date->get(...)